jimmyhoulala/jimmyhoulala.github.io/content/en/authors/admin/_index.md

     date_end: 2024-08-31
     summary: |2-
       Responsibilities include:
-      - Led a team of 6 members as product manager to design and develop a simplified financial trading system
+      - Led a team of 6 members as product manager to design and develop a conceptual fund trading system
       - Gained hands-on experience in financial technology, including subscription, redemption, and clearing processes
       - Contributed to full-stack development using Vue.js for the front-end, Spring Boot for the back-end, and MySQL for database management